 Yet because commonly conceived as the alternative to “hierarchical, vertically integrated structures located in fixed positions,” the rise of the modern “network society” has often been cast as flexible and horizontal in comparison.
 Granting actors more “relative autonomy,” it yields a “more flexible and decentered [form] of organization,” as Yoon Sun Lee observes.
 But as Castells reminds us, network society also reproduces—even ossifies—distinctions between privileged and unprivileged rather than “decentering” power.
 Networks depend on nodes, and the gatekeepers of such nodes are the new privileged class.
 And these gatekeepers gather in geographic spaces, even as they look to unspace space and untime time.
 Such spaces are exclusionary: Castells gives luxury hotels and airport VIP lounges as examples, but Silicon Valley, Ivy League colleges, and prohibitively-expensive “cosmopolitan” cities also come to mind.
 In this sense, Castells suggests that geographic space becomes all the more rarefied in the modern network society.
 As the rest of society is increasingly atomized—the centrality of the school, office, shop, and other public places rendered disposable thanks to the expansion of the digital domain—physical space increasingly is transmuted into a luxury conferred on the privileged.
 One can consider how access to or ownership of bounded (or gate-kept) geographic “nodes” have become an expected part of the “benefits” granted to academic, economic, and political elites—a benefit whose desirability increases in direct proportion to its increased inaccessibility to everyone else.

 Luckily, the rest of us are told, there are alternatives.
 Consider the academic conference, for example.
 Because they are expensive and time-consuming, students, faculty, and independent scholars with limited funds and time often can’t attend them.
-Technology, however, renders geographic distance moot, and anyone with access to the internet and a computer can (supposedly) take part in the lively exchange of ideas.
+Technology, however, renders geographic distance moot, and anyone with access to the Internet and a computer can (supposedly) take part in the lively exchange of ideas.
 In this vein, Daniels and Thistlethwaite note that “as an alternative to the expense (and environmental impact) of travel to conferences, some scholars are creating virtual conferences through digital video and web conferencing or following conferences from afar via Twitter hashtags.”
 They continue, “Scholars present at conferences can also share their work with the public, those attending the meetings, through open access repositories at their institutions or on commercial platforms like SlideShare.”
 More relative autonomy is granted to each scholar thanks to digital technologies—those who can’t make it can participate anyway, and in-person attendees can share their work with those off-site.
 Obviated is the need to advocate for time off or dedicated funds in order physically to attend what is implied to be the perhaps obsolete academic conference.